COMP2160-Game-Development/Prac-09/README.md

 ## Today's Task
 In this practical, you will be creating a technical prototype of a rising and falling platform to better understand how Unity's physics engine works.
 Technical prototypes are an important part of game development, and involve experimenting with different approaches to solve a problem.
 They are also a great way to uncover new techniques and approaches that you may use later.

-Next week, you will be putting what you learnt this week into action to create a game using the physics engine.
-So, complete this practical (or at least the half-mark) before starting Week 10.
-Hae fun!

 You can check out an implementation of this technical prototype here: https://uncanny-machines.itch.io/comp2160-week-09-sample

 ### The project